 Good decisions need the right information

 SNG’s unique capability to compare broadband data and benchmark use of online practices provides the necessary insight and evidence to make hard decisions on budgets and next steps.
-Do you have the evidence to decide whether the status quo is acceptable – or not – and what is needed for the future:
+Do you have the granular data and evidence to decide whether the status quo is acceptable – or not – and what is needed for the future:

 - How do we compare to our peers in broadband measured speeds? – level of satisfaction? – practical use?

 - Do our businesses and households have the broadband they need?

 - If we invest, what returns can we expect to our businesses (new revenues, jobs), for our locality and region (retention and expansion of businesses and tax base), etc.?

 - Are our businesses and households using broadband and online practices to their full potential?
 If not, what are they missing out on?